How to Build Websites for Content Creators

 4. Affiliate links

 Content creators often earn income through commissions from affiliate links.
-As a partner (i.e., affiliate) to a brand, your client can share these links on social media and on their website to attribute any referrals they make to that brand’s products or services.
-You’ll want to ensure these affiliate links are displayed on relevant pages throughout your client’s website, such as in blog posts.
+As a brand partner (i.e., affiliate), your client can share these links on social media and on their website to attribute any referrals they make to that brand’s products or services.
+Ensure these affiliate links are displayed on relevant pages throughout your client’s website, such as in blog posts and ebooks.
+You can also build your client a dedicated affiliate marketing website so they can maximize their affiliate earnings.

 Squarespace’s integrated URL Builder makes it possible to create trackable links so your client can compare the progress and success of specific campaigns.